-23.3.3.3 Refrigerants
+22.3.3.3 Refrigerants

 The installation, replacement, and servicing or repair of equipment (appliances) containing refrigerants are subject to regulation and control under both Colorado Department of Public Health & Environment and EPA refrigerant regulations or NREL best practice requirements.
-Any NREL appliances subject to such activities shall be serviced by technicians holding an EPA approved training certificate and comply with all applicable requirements.
-More specifically, CFC, HCFC, and HFC refrigerants are subject to specific requirements and limitations.
+Any NREL appliances subject to such activities shall be serviced by technicians holding an EPA-approved training certificate and comply with all applicable requirements.
+More specifically, chlorofluorocarbon, hydrochlorofluorocarbon, and hydrofluorocarbon refrigerants are subject to specific requirements and limitations.
 Willful release of any refrigerant other than specifically exempt refrigerant is prohibited.
 In general, appliances removed from service and leaking appliances shall be the refrigerant recovered for reuse or recycling.
-Large appliances (more than 50 lbs. of CFC and HCFC refrigerant per compressor) are subject to specific repair, testing, and documentation requirements.
+Large appliances (more than 50 lbs. of chlorofluorocarbon and hydrochlorofluorocarbon refrigerant per compressor) are subject to specific repair, testing, and documentation requirements.
 If in doubt regarding these requirements, please consult the ESHQ POC.